 A post shared by Hans Suarez (@hans_suarez)

-Stunning year-round, Karst Springs really has it all.
-From towering trees to waterfalls, this hike is totally worth taking before the season’s over – especially because, while the scenery is amazing, it’s not all that difficult!
-This place is well maintained, quiet and perfect for groups of friends who are looking to hit one last trail before it’s too cold to do so.
+From towering trees to waterfalls, Karst Spring Trial is totally worth taking before in the fall – especially because, while the scenery is amazing, it’s not all that difficult!
+This place is well-maintained, quiet and perfect for groups of friends who are looking to hit one last trail before it’s too cold to do so.

 Where: Mount Shark Trailhead, Alberta